 Examples of loyalty programs that tend to be successful are exclusive rewards and loyalty clubs, frequent flyer programs, etc.

-One of the features that you definitely want your ESP to have, to ensure that loyal customers don’t miss out on these emails is a dedicated deliverability team.
-You want your ESP not only to take email deliverability very seriously, but also to offer you expert assistance so that, even when things go wrong, they can help you getting on the right track.
+One of the features that you want your ESP to have to ensure that loyal customers don’t miss out on these emails is a dedicated deliverability team.
+You want your ESP not only to take email deliverability very seriously but also to offer you expert assistance so that, even when things go wrong, they can help you get on the right track.

 Email marketing strategy for Travel and tourism

-Newsletters, deals and inspirational emails, loyalty and all type of life-cycle automation can give you a competitive edge to keep travelers coming back for more.
+Newsletters, deals and inspirational emails, loyalty, and all types of life-cycle automation can give you a competitive edge to keep travelers returning for more.

 Finding the right email marketing strategy and the right email software partner for your company will take time, but a thorough job will be rewarded.